beekeeper-studio/beekeeper-studio/docs/support/troubleshooting.md

 ---

 Hopefully you can solve your problems with the details below.
-If not please  [[contact-support|Contact Support]] and we'll try our best to help.
+If not please  [Contact Support](./contact-support.md) and we'll try our best to help.

 ## Don't be shy, say hi!